clangstonhinton/deep-learning-challenge/README.md

  - The "target" variable for the model is the "IS_SUCCESSFUL" column indicating if the money was used effectively or not.
 A value of "0" indicates that the grant money was NOT used effectively.
 A "1" indicates that the grant money WAS used effectively.

 ### Approach:
  1. Data Preprocessing:
     - The EIN and NAME colums were removed from the input data as these data were not viewed as targets nor features.
     - For APPLICATION_TYPE and CLASSIFICATION feature columns which have more than 10 unique values, a cutoff point to bin "rare" categorical variables into an "other" category was determine.
 APPLICATION_TYPE values were cutoff at 500 and CLASSIFICATION values were cut off at 300.
-   - The data were preprocessed and split into labels (the predicted target value of "IS_SUCCESSFUL") and features (remaining columns).
+    - The data were split into labels (the predicted target value of "IS_SUCCESSFUL") and features (remaining columns).
     - The data were split into training and testing sets using scikit learn train_test_split function and scaled using StandardScaler.

  2. Original Model Run:  Original Neural Network model was compiled, traned and evaluated for accuracy.
     - Hidden Layers = 2
     - Number of Nodes in Hidden Layers = 32 nodes each